snrnats/doc-centre/docfx_project/pro/api/help/tracking_consignments_using_react.md

-# Tracking Consignments Using REACT
+# Tracking PRO Consignments Using REACT

 SortedPRO integrates seamlessly with REACT, Sorted's dedicated shipment tracking platform.
 PRO can automatically register shipments with REACT, and share carrier and tracking information.
 This page explains how PRO and REACT can interact with each other, and the benefits this brings.